 We aim to

-- support the reduction of the environmental and social impacts of tailings dams and storage facilities failures in Cajamarca, Peru
+- support the reduction of the environmental and social impacts of water and tailings dams and storage facilities failures in Peru

 Who works on it?

-The project involves working with Government Agencies and local stakeholders in Peru as well as multi-national mining companies, to test the approach on a number of sites, either operational, closed or abandoned.
+The project involves working with Government Agencies and local stakeholders in Peru as well as multi-national mining companies, that help to develop and test the approach on a number of sites, either operational, closed or abandoned.

 The project consortium is made up of UK partners: HR Wallingford leading the project, Telespazio VEGA, Siemens Corporate Technology, Satellite Applications Catapult, Oxford Policy Management, and the Smith School of Enterprise and the Environment at the University of Oxford; and Peruvian partners: Ciemam, the National Foundation for Hydraulic Engineering, and the National University of Cajamarca (School of Hydraulic Engineering and Faculty of Engineering).